Keep an eye out for lawn grubs, they can destroy your lawn quickly!

-During late Summer through to when the weather starts to cool off, Lawn Grub can be a real problem for your lawn.
-Couch lawns are affected the most and there are two main culprits, the Armyworm and the Sod Webworm.
-Both can devastate your entire lawn in a very short period of time, so early detection is always good.
 The most obvious sign that your lawn has lawn grub, is the brown patches of thinning grass within your turf area.
 The grub feeds on the root system of your lawn & can do alot of damage very quickly.
 Before treatment, flood a green section of lawn located near one of the brown patches with water.
 This will force the grubs to the top so you can identify them.

+Armyworms are a brown/grey colour with black stripes.
 Sod Webworms have a transparent body but usually appear green due to their diet.
-Armyworms are a brown/grey colour with black stripes.
 Both are between 10mm – 30mm in length.

 The Beneficial Insect